On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Governing equations

 Similarly, from the continuity equation \eqref{continuity2} we end up with the non-dimensional equation

 Analogously to the equations of motion, we have to non-dimensionalise the boundary conditions as well.
-In order to do so, we start from the upper and lower kinematic boundary condition.
-Setting $h'=D'h$ and $d' = D'd$, the equations \eqref{KBC} and \eqref{lKBC} become
+In order to do so, we start from the kinematic boundary condition.
+Setting $h'=D'h$ and $H' = D'H$, \eqref{KBC} reads